 We may disclose personal information to:

-- third party service providers for the purpose of enabling them to provide an assessment, a quote or their services as requested by you, including (without limitation) professional advisors, legal professionals, accountants, taxation specialists, financial advisors, funeral directors, insurance brokers, real estate agents, settlement agents or conveyancers, cleaners, property and asset valuers, removalists, debt collectors, payment systems operators, data storage, application, web-hosting and server providers;
+(a) third party service providers for the purpose of enabling them to provide an assessment, a quote or their services as requested by you, including (without limitation) professional advisors, legal professionals, accountants, taxation specialists, financial advisors, funeral directors, insurance brokers, real estate agents, settlement agents or conveyancers, cleaners, property and asset valuers, removalists, debt collectors, insurance providers, payment systems operators, data storage, application, web-hosting and server providers;

 (c) government departments, companies and organisations that you have specifically authorised us to forward the relevant information provided by you;

 (d) our employees, contractors and/or related entities;

 (e) our existing or potential agents or business partners;

 (f) anyone to whom our business or assets (or any part of them) are, or may (in good faith) be, transferred;

 (g) credit reporting agencies, courts, tribunals and regulatory authorities, in the event you fail to pay for goods or services we have provided to you;